agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 **What don't I know**

 - how to work with no sql vs sql, how does the data look.
 What is schema?

+- know about decorators python

 **Indrew with**
 https://www.linkedin.com/in/ehsan-mehdad-phd-27a98528/ Ehsan Mehdad is